zakeria/uGMM/README.md

 ---

 ### Example Usage

-The uGMM-NN follows a classic feedforward neural network architecture, comprising input, hidden, and output layers.
-Each neuron in the network represents a univariate Gaussian mixture model (uGMM), where the mixture components correspond to inputs from the previous layer.
-Conceptually, the model forms a hierarchical composition of uGMMs, enabling the construction of complex, high-dimensional probability distributions through successive transformations.
+The overall structure of a uGMM-NN resembles that of a conventional feedforward network, with input, hidden, and output layers.
+However, each neuron corresponds to a univariate Gaussian mixture, and successive layers form a hierarchical composition of uGMMs, yielding high-dimensional probabilistic models through repeated transformation.

 #### Define the model
 Instead of adding dense layers, we stack univariate Gaussian Mixture layers (uGMM) that represent mixtures over inputs from the previous layer: